 If you have the choice and can afford it, the 2.0-litre TDI motor is by far the best engine available for the Audi A3.
-The petrol engines are smooth and sweet but simply don’t add up when you consider the price paid in fuel consumption, CO2 emissions, range and limited low down torque.
+The petrol engines are smooth and sweet but simply don’t add up when you consider the price paid in fuel consumption, CO2 emissions, range and limited low down torque, although the new 1.5 TFSI EVO engine hopes to rectify some of those shortfalls.

 Between the 1.6 and 2-litre diesels, the fact the latter is 40bhp more powerful yet apparently will go just 5.4 fewer miles on every tank of diesel tells you what you need to know.
 Yet while the 1.6 needs 10.7sec to reach 62mph, the 2-litre is claimed to do it in 8.6sec.
 Our testing resulted in an 8.9sec run, but that’s still a night and day differential.